 where $\bt^L=\prod_i t_i^{l_i}$ with $L=(l_1,\dots,l_r)$ and $(\bt^L=exp(2\pi\sqrt{-1}\alpha))$ is the divisor defined by $\bt^L=exp(2\pi\sqrt{-1}\alpha)$ in $(\C^*)^r$.
 In particular, $\supp_{(\C^*)^r}\psi_F(\DR(\cM))$is a finite union of translated codimensional-one subtori inside $(\C^*)^r$. \end{coro} The study of $\supp_{(\C^*)^r}\psi_F(\DR(\cM))$ was initiated by Sabbah \cite{Sab90}, where the support is shown to be included in a union of translated subtori.
 In the case $\cM=\sO_X$, it is proved in \cite[Theorem 1.3]{BLSW} that $\supp_{(\C^*)^r}\psi_F(\C_X)$ is a finite union of torsion translated codimensional-one subtori from a purely topological approach.
 Corollary \ref{cor:suppam} gives a precise description of $\supp_{(\C^*)^r}\psi_F(\DR(\cM))$ in general.
 If additionally $\cM$ is quasi-unipotent along $F$ (for instance $\cM=\sO_X$) , then $\kappa(L)\subseteq \Q$ for every $L$ and hence $\supp_{(\C^*)^r}\psi_F(\DR(\cM))$ is a finite union of torsion translated subtori inside $(\C^*)^r$.
 In consequence, Theorem \ref{thm:RHALX}, Corollary \ref{thm:suppRH}, Theorem \ref{thm:relsd} and Corollary \ref{cor:suppam} together give a generalization of \cite[Theorem 1.5.1]{BVWZ} as well as \cite[Theorem 2 and Theorem 3]{BG}.

 As mentioned above, $\supp_{(\C^*)^r}\psi_F(\C_X)$ has a purely topological interpretation by using (local) cohomology jumping loci \cite{BLSW}.
 But the cohomology jumping loci (of quasi-projective varieties or analytic germ complements) might contain torsion-translated subtori of higher codimension \cite{BWcjl, BW}.
 Then one can naturally ask how to give a $\shD$-module interpretation of such lower dimensional loci.
-Along this line, we propose a lineariality conjecture (Conjecture \ref{conj:linarityextsupp}) by using the codimension filtration of Gabber-Kashiwara under the relative setting (see \S \ref{subsec:relcodimfil}).
-The lineariality conjecture is interesting because it would imply a conjecture of Budur \cite{Budur} that the zero locus of the Bernstein-Sato ideal of $F$ is a finite union of translated linear subspaces of $\C^r$ defined over $\Q$ (see Proposition \ref{prop:myconjimplybudur}).
+Along this line, we propose a linearity conjecture (Conjecture \ref{conj:linarityextsupp}) by using the codimension filtration of Gabber-Kashiwara in the relative setting (see Appendix \ref{subsec:relcodimfil}).
+The linearity conjecture is interesting because it would imply a conjecture of Budur \cite{Budur} that the zero locus of the Bernstein-Sato ideal of $F$ is a finite union of translated linear subspaces of $\C^r$ defined over $\Q$ (see Proposition \ref{prop:myconjimplybudur}).